lcfdxb/BM2022_audio_project/README.md

 # TODO before the burn

 ## Sculpture
-[yohe] prototype 3d print-able shell (heat-resistant materials)

-[milton] figure out playa-ready shell reinforcement solution - metal wire inside / cage outside?

 [milton] fully assemble the sculpture

-[milton] build button module and install on the pole
+- button
+- solar
+- light

-[milton] minimal instruction on the pole: "press once to join the party"
+- minimal instruction on the pole: "press once to join the party"
+- finally do a prod test

 ## Supporting Hardware
 [milton] install a collar on the base of the pole, round plate with holes where you can bolt it on the ground